Are Bang Energy Drinks bad for you? (studies revealed)

 This is due to the presence of THC in the body which is linked to consuming Marijuana.
-The ingredients Riboflavin and ibuprofen contained in energy drinks can cause people to test positive for THC.
+The ingredients Riboflavin and ibuprofen contained in energy drinks can cause people to test positive for THC, although this is rare.

 Are Bang energy drinks safe?

-Overall, if consumed in moderation as with any other energy drinks, I personally think that Bang energy drinks are safe for consumption.
-One serving of Bang energy drink contains only 300mg of caffeine which is below the daily recommended dosage of 400mg.
+Overall, if consumed in moderation, like any other energy drinks, I personally think that Bang energy drinks are safe for consumption.
+One serving of Bang energy drink contains 300mg of caffeine which is below the daily recommended dosage of 400mg.

 Are Bang energy drinks bad for you?

 No, Bang energy drinks aren't particularly bad for you if consumed in moderation.
 Bang is far from the wonder-drink that they sometimes claim it to be, but it probably isn't any worse for you than any other energy drink either.

 With all the controversy surrounding Bang with regard to their ingredient claims it's understandable why some people stay away from Bang altogether.
 Bang don't provide sufficient information about the quantity of Super Creatine, BCAA's or CoQ10 for us to know if there is enough of any of them inside a can to get any health benefits at all.

 Bang have previously made all sorts of wild health claims about their drinks, but so far, those claims have not only not been backed up by evidence, but they have also brought Bang a litany of law suits to defend against.